ALLAN-star-glitch/allan-portfolio-cms/README.md

-# allan-portfolio-cms
+# pivota-strapi-cms
-This cms assists in content management for my personal portfolio website.
+This is a strapi cms that help manage content on the pivota platform.